upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-v1.5/index.rst

 .. image:: media/9v-battery.*

-Step 5: Listen to Your Muscle Signals
+Step 5: Listen to your muscle signals
 ======================================

 You can either listen to the muscle signals (EMG) on a speaker or wired earphones/headphones.
 Let's try both of them.

-Listening EMG on speakers
+Using speakers
 -----------------------------

 1. Connect the BioAmp AUX cable on a bluetooth speaker that have 3.5mm jack support.